MaskedAuthority/ai-discord-bot/README.md

 # ai-discord-bot

-Welcome to **ai-discord-bot**, where you can run any AI model locally using LM Studio.
-Follow the steps below to set up and start the server:
+Welcome to **ai-discord-bot**, where you can run any AI model locally using LM Studio and create your own Discord bot.
+Follow the steps below to set up and start the server, and create your Discord bot.

 ## Getting Started